remko/dsadmin/README.md

 - Supports large databases
 - Does not have problematic dependencies (such as gRPC, which are not available on all platforms)
-- Hackable: Implemented entirely in the frontend as an SPA.
+- Portable: Implemented entirely in the frontend as an SPA.
   Uses the [Datastore REST API](https://cloud.google.com/datastore/docs/reference/data/rest) directly from the frontend.
-- Portable: The only thing a server is used for is for proxying to the datastore emulator (to avoid CORS problems), and to serve the HTML and JS files.
+The only thing a server is used for is for proxying to the datastore emulator (to avoid CORS problems), and to serve the HTML and JS files.
   The NPM package uses a small Node.js server.
 A small [self-contained binary server](https://github.com/remko/dsadmin/releases) is also provided, avoiding the need for any system dependencies.